charlottemorgan/WDI-Project-3/README.md

 #### Task management

-Working in a group of 3 is a huge advantage as long as each other understand the work that needs to be done.
+Working in a group of 3 can be a huge advantage as long as everyone communicates clearly and has knowledge of what everyone else is working on.
 We used Trello quite heavily to create tickets and assigned tasks.
 Until the MVP and as we were 3 in the team, we decided to assign 1 person to build the back-end, 1 person to build the front-end and 1 person to try new technologies that we wanted to use in our version 2.0 (fully featured product).

 #### Branching and Conflict resolution